Nystagmus: Treatment

 Congenital nystagmus has long been viewed as untreatable, but medications have been discovered that show promise in some patients.
 In 1980, researchers discovered that a drug called baclofen could stop periodic alternating nystagmus.
 Subsequently, gabapentin, an anticonvulsant, led to improvement in about half the patients who took it.
 Other drugs found to be effective against nystagmus in some patients include memantine, levetiracetam, 3,4-diaminopyridine (available in the US to eligible patients with downbeat nystagmus at no cost under an expanded access program), 4-aminopyridine, and acetazolamide.
 Several therapeutic approaches, such as contact lenses, drugs, surgery, and low vision rehabilitation have also been proposed.
 For example, it has been proposed that mini-telescopic eyeglasses suppress nystagmus.

 Surgical treatment of congenital nystagmus is aimed at improving head posture, simulating artificial divergence, or weakening the horizontal recti muscles.
 Clinical trials of a surgery to treat nystagmus (known as tenotomy) concluded in 2001.
 Tenotomy is now being performed regularly at numerous centres around the world.
 The surgery aims to reduce the eye oscillations, which in turn tends to improve visual acuity.

 Acupuncture tests have produced conflicting evidence on its beneficial effects on the symptoms of nystagmus.
 Benefits have been seen in treatments in which acupuncture points of the neck were used, specifically points on the sternocleidomastoid muscle.
 Benefits of acupuncture for treatment of nystagmus include a reduction in frequency and decreased slow phase velocities, which led to an increase in foveation duration periods both during and after treatment.
 By the standards of evidence-based medicine, the quality of these studies is poor (for example, Ishikawa's study had sample size of six subjects, was unblinded, and lacked proper controls), and given high quality studies showing that acupuncture has no effect beyond placebo, the results of these studies have to be considered clinically irrelevant until higher quality studies are performed.

 Physical or occupational therapy is also used to treat nystagmus.
 Treatment consists of learning strategies to compensate for the impaired system.

 A Cochrane Review on interventions for eye movement disorders due to acquired brain injury, updated in June 2017, identified three studies of pharmacological interventions for acquired nystagmus but concluded that these studies provided insufficient evidence to guide treatment choices.

 Epidemiology

 Nystagmus is a relatively common clinical condition, affecting one in several thousand people.
-A survey conducted in Oxfordshire, United Kingdom found that by the age of two, one in every 670 children had manifested nystagmus.
+First descriptions date back to antiquity.
+A survey conducted in Oxfordshire, United Kingdom, found that by the age of two, one in every 670 children had manifested nystagmus.
 Authors of another study in the United Kingdom estimated an incidence of 24 in 10,000 (c.
 0.240%), noting an apparently higher rate amongst white Europeans than in individuals of Asian origin.